Taking out the first credit card can be a landmark in anyone's finances.

 Two valid forms of government-issued Identity documents (Australian Driver's Licence, Medicare card, Australian birth certificate, Australian passport)

 Your existing online banking account details to confirm your income.

-Once you fulfil the criteria, the next step is to select the best credit card considering your financial condition, spending habits, and how you will repay your credit card balance.
+Once you fulfil the criteria, the next step is selecting the best credit card.
+You must consider your financial condition, spending habits, and how you will repay your credit card balance.

 Once you have clarity on the type of credit card you need, explore the range of credit cards and compare them based on their fees, features, and benefits.